OpenNebula/website/README.md

 - [Node.js LTS](https://github.com/nodesource/distributions/blob/master/README.md#using-debian-as-root-nodejs-current)
 - [npm](https://www.npmjs.com/)
 - PostCSS

+#### Installation

+The environment can be automatically bootstrapped by running the `./setup.sh` file.
+This will download and install hugo `0.14.5` along with all other build requirements.
+Thereafter you can use `npm run start` to download the different modules and start the server.

+---

 The documentation uses the [Docsy](https://www.docsy.dev/) theme.
 It is installed automatically as a Hugo module when Hugo first runs from the documentation root folder.